TESS Follow-Up Observing Program

 ExoFOP is a web-based service developed and operated by the NASA Exoplanet Science Institute (NExScI) originally for the Kepler and K2 Follow-Up Observation Programs.
 ExoFOP plays a key role in coordinating TESS Follow-Up Observing Program (TFOP) activities and hosting observations and tools.
 ExoFOP is a 'sand-box' for the community to share data and information regarding follow-up observations to help facilitate the efficient and effective use of community telescope resources.
 ExoFOP is connected to and integrated with the NASA Exoplanet Archive.

 ExoFOP hosts a dedicated page for TESS, ExoFOP-TESS, with a format similar to the Kepler/K2 pages.
-ExoFOP-TESS contains overview pages for each of the 10.8 million stars in the TESS Candidate Target list (CTL).
-These pages contain data from the TESS Input Catalog (TIC) Version 5, including coordinates, magnitudes, stellar parameters, and planet parameters (when available).
+ExoFOP-TESS contains overview pages for each of the 10.8 million stars in the TESS Candidate Target list.

 - Summaries of TESS-observed targets